kelbert2/JavaNuggets/Java.md

     }
 ```

 Character streams perform input and output for 16-bit unicode.
-FileReader and FileWriter read and write two bytes at a time.
+FileReader and FileWriter read and write two bytes at a time and read as characters.
+They can take Files, FileDescriptors, or String filenames.
 ```Java
       FileReader in = null;
       FileWriter out = null;